Jana998-alt/reading-notes/401readings/read04.md

 # Read04

 ## Classes and Objects
-Classes are templetes to “make” objects.
+Classes are templets to “make” objects.
 Ok lets go backwards a little bit.
 Objects in programming are representations of real world objects with properties and methods.
 For example: class particles is a template to create particles, like electrons, protons, …
 All particles have properties like mass, charge, spin … and methods, like: transition, decay, …